microsoft/pxt/docs/csp.md

 The course materials include:

-* Daily Lesson plans in the form of a OneNote notebook
+* Daily Lesson plans in the form of a OneNote notebook.
-* PowerPoint decks for classroom lectures with talking points in the Notes section
+* PowerPoint decks for classroom lectures with talking points in the Notes section.
-* Textbook Blown to Bits: Your Life, Liberty, and Pursuit of Happiness After the Digital Explosion
+* Textbook Blown to Bits: Your Life, Liberty, and Pursuit of Happiness After the Digital Explosion.
-* Student projects, labs and activities (with solutions where appropriate)
+* Student projects, labs and activities (with solutions where appropriate).

 ## Stay Connected